brpxqzme/my_sicp_today/1/README.md

 Exercise 1.20 follows section 1.2.5 (Greatest Common Divisors), and

-Exercises 1.21–1.28 follow section 1.2.6 (Example: Testing for Primality), covering not only the stop-at-square-root method, but also Fermat's Little Theorem and the Miller–Rabin test.
+Exercises 1.21–1.28 follow section 1.2.6 (Example: Testing for Primality), covering not only the stop-at-square-root method, but also Fermat’s Little Theorem and the Miller–Rabin test.

 # 1.3 Formulating Abstractions with Higher-Order Procedures